Plenty vs Salt, Fat, Acid, Heat

 Fan FAQs

-Who is better: Salt, Fat, Acid, Heat or Plenty?
+Why is Salt, Fat, Acid, Heat leading against Plenty?